hhkaos/koliseo-agenda/README.md

 [![Snapshot of the agenda](http://icoloma.github.io/koliseo-agenda/agenda-screenshot.png)](http://icoloma.github.io/koliseo-agenda)

 Koliseo is a ticketing platform for events with an interface to manage the event agenda: call for proposals, vote talks, create tracks and slots, and move talks between slots.
-This widget displays the final agenda as a table, including deep linking and other awesome features.
+This widget displays the final agenda as a table.

 The library includes one small polyfill dependency and is 9K gzipped.
 It has been tested (to the best of our knowledge) in Chrome, Firefox, IE 10+, Edge and Safari.